Declaring block content

 OK, so let's talk about that code....

-$block[0] - $block is an array variable, and each item in the array represents one block that your module supplies (our example module only supplies one block).
-The "0" array index is the $delta value that will be used in later operations (if we were defining multiple blocks, we would need to have a $block[0], $block[1], $block[2], etc.; we would also have to check the $delta value passed into the function for later operations).
+$block[0] - our example module only supplies one block, which is stored in array element 0 (the first element of the array).
+The "0" array index is passed to the onthisdate_block function via the $delta value parameter that will be used in later operations.
+If we were defining multiple blocks, we would need to have a $block[0], $block[1], $block[2], etc.; we would also have to check the $delta value passed into the function for later operations.

 $block[0]["info"] Each element (0, 1, 2) representing a block is also an array of key = value pairs.
 Some of the keys are "info", "cache", "weight", "status".
 That's a bit much for an intro lesson, so we are only going to consider "info", which is the human-readable name of your block that shows up on the block administration page.
 So, inside hook_block() our block is known as $delta = 0, but on the admin page it is known as On This Date.